 Types of vegetarian diets

-These recipes will show you how vegetables can turn from being the side of a dish to becoming the star!
-Whether you are trying a meat free Monday or looking at ways to get more vegetables into your day, these recipes are filling and sure to become part of your favourite meals list.
+Whether you're trying a meat-free Monday or looking at ways to get more vegetables into your day, these recipes are sure to become part of your favourite meals list.